gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 \(\gamma\) is the gamma value, and is usually set at 2.2.<br/>
 </p>

-{{% ref "fig-gamma-correction" %}} shows the gamma correction function, plotted alongside the CIE lightness function.
-They are very similar!
+The below graph shows the gamma correction function, plotted alongside the CIE lightness function.
+Note how they are very similar!

-{{% figure ref="fig-gamma-correction" src="_assets/gamma-correction.png" width="700px" caption="Graph showing the gamma correction function." %}}
+{{% figure src="_assets/gamma-correction.png" width="700px" caption="Graph showing the gamma correction function." %}}

 Just like with the CIE lightness function, you could create a LUT using the gamma correction function instead.
 Given there is no computational difference between the two (once the LUT is created), I recommend using the CIE lightness function which is likely to be that little bit more "correct".

-You might find some strong words online about using Gamma correction for LED "brightness" control:
+You might find some strong words online against using Gamma correction for LED "brightness" control, suggesting how it's not being used for it's intended purpose:

 > These power functions, with a gamma of 2.2, are frequently used to map between linear and perceptual values.
 Although the “gamma function” is commonly used it is arguable that CIE Lightness is the more precise formulation; and in fact CIE Lightness is the formula use for L in the CIE Lab color model rather than a gamma function[^photonstophotos-psychometric-lightness-and-gamma].